dezmound/winsplice/README.md

 # winsplice
-Splicing WINAPI functions, using templates of functions
+Splicing WINAPI functions by templates, with using api from Zer0 : https://github.com/Zer0Memory/APIHook